jmcanterafonseca/dataModels/specs/UrbanMobility/ArrivalEstimation/doc/spec.md

 ## Description

-This Entity Type captures the estimation of arrival of a public transport vehicle, performing service on a route, to a certain stop.
+This Entity Type captures the estimated arrival time of a public transport vehicle reaching a particular stop, whilst the vehicle is servicing a particular route.

 ## Data Model